EdmundBenedict/lordcephei.github.io/pages/lmf_bi2te3_tutorial.md

 When the restart file is read you should see an indication that **KMXA** has been increased

 ~~~
   site   1, species Te      : augmentation kmax changed from 3 to 5
   site   2, species Te      : augmentation kmax changed from 3 to 5
 ~~~

 Compare the last two lines of _save.bi2te3_{: style="color: green"}.
-You should be able to confirm that the energy change is 2.5&thinsp;mRy, By playing around with the two **LMXA** you can confirm that increasing the Te **LMXA** to 4, nearly all the error can be eliminated.
+You should be able to confirm that the energy change is 0.15&thinsp;mRy,

-Before continuing, be sure to restore the original ctrl file
+Before continuing, be sure to restore the original ctrl file.

 ~~~
 cp ctrl.bak ctrl.bi2te3
 ~~~

 See [Table of Contents](/tutorial/lmf/lmf_bi2te3_tutorial/#table-of-contents)